-M Platovnjak Relationship between spiritual 5 12 accompaniment and psychology
+M 06 Platovnjak Relationship between Spiritual Direction and 5 Psychology

 The course leads participants to a more holistic knowledge and use of criteria of a healthy relationship between spiritual accompaniment and various psychological schools and therapies.
 It deals with a critical scientific analysis of the existing models integrating spiritual accompaniment and various psychological schools; critical assessment of the criteria they use, the outcomes that such integrations bring as well as the course tries to find new ways of integration.
 Participants will be qualified for a critical scientific assessment of criteria for complementary cooperation between spiritual accompaniment and psychology and look for new ways of fruitful integration and constructive dialogue between psychological and spiritual help.